Multivate/multivate-skills/README.md

 - **Python** 3.11+ and **pip** for the API.
 - **Git** for version control.

-Optional: **Docker** if you use the compose setup described at the end of this file.
+**Docker** if you use the compose setup described at the end of this file.

 ---